AnGodel/TFM_Image_segmentation_ellipsometric_maps/class_description.md

 - self.getEstimation2()

   These are the estimators from yellowbrick library.
-They return an internal class object called "visualizer", which cannot be displayed in streamlit.
+They return an internal class object called "visualizer", which cannot be directly displayed in streamlit.
+This could be solved only using a custom library found in GitHub, "streamlit-yellowbrick" from user 'snehankekre' ([link](https://github.com/snehankekre/streamlit-yellowbrick)).

-  They need to be modified in order to export the visualizer as an image in .png format, which can be then displayed in streamlit

 #### Image plotters